moodmosaic/bookmarks/README.md

 <br><https://github.com/rhysd/vim.wasm>
 * The Ultimate Vim Distribution
 <br><http://vim.spf13.com>
 * Now color-coded!
 Two diagrams of the Unix architecture, 50 years apart.
-What they tell us and how I drew them.
+What they tell us and how I drew them
 <br><https://twitter.com/CoolSWEng/status/863090134232821761>
 * fzf - A command-line fuzzy finder written in Go
 <br><https://github.com/junegunn/fzf>
 * tmux - a "terminal multiplexer".
-It enables a number of terminals to be accessed and controlled from a single terminal.
+It enables a number of terminals to be accessed and controlled from a single terminal
 <br><https://github.com/tmux/tmux>
 * Linux intro course - A gentle introduction to programming networked services on linux
 <br><https://github.com/haf/linux-intro-course>